tomdaniels/pseudo-patch/README.md

 ## What it does

-nothing more then increase the package.json, default is `patch` though supports `-t` flag if you need `major` or `minor` for whatever reason.
+nothing more then increase the package.json, by default and design it will be a `patch` update.
+But I later extended it out of bordem to support `--major` and `--minor` flags should anyone out there actuall want, or need it.

 ```diff
  {